 The payload will be housed inside the pelican case provided by SEDS, which must be mounted to the gondola such that the vents on either side of the pelican case are not obstructed and allow air to enter it.
 As of now, the CPSX-HAB team does not know what other experiments will be in the immediate vicinity of the payload or what the expected proximity to these experiments will be.
 The CPSX-HAB payload will required both vents on opposing sides of the pelican case to be exposed to the outside atmosphere.
 The exact required clearance to enable sufficient airflow through the pelican case is not known at this time but it is expected to be at least 10–15 cm.

-The Storm iM2275 Pelican case will be secured using two (2) straps and four (4) L-brackets provided by the CNES/CSA (see Figure 4-3).
+The Storm iM2275 Pelican case will be secured using two (2) straps and four (4) L-brackets with M6 screws provided by the CNES/CSA (see Figure 4-3).
 Detailed calculation are shown in Appendix C.1.1